Process Framework Survey Results: January 2008

 Discussion of the Results

 1. The response rate was unusual for us, I suspect because of the topic: Only 339 started the survey, the lowest survey response rate that we’ve ever gotten, and only 219 completed it.
-I suspect that many people were turned off by the second of five pages which explored the adoption rate and effectiveness of the frameworks (CMMI, COBIT, ITIL, PMI PMBoK, Prince2, TOGAF, and Zachman Framework).
+I suspect that many people were turned off by the second of five ages which explored the adoption rate and effectiveness of the frameworks (CMMI, COBIT, ITIL, PMI PMBoK, Prince2, TOGAF, and Zachman Framework).

 Links to Other Articles/Surveys